kiraio-moe/UnityWebTools.NET/README.md

   // Important!
 Import the namespace. using Kiraio.UnityWebTools;

-  // Check if the file is valid UnityWebData file. bool valid = UnityWebToolUtils.IsUnityWebData("WebGL.data");
+  // Check if the file is a valid UnityWebData file. bool valid = UnityWebToolUtils.IsUnityWebData("WebGL.data");

   // Extract the UnityWebData (*.data) file.